ngerth/unr_islandora_crosswalks/mods/in_process/readme.md.txt

+# Workflow
-Use these directories to stage MODS files for the migration.
+Use this directories to stage draft MODS files for the migration.